8ctavio/vergil/apps/docs/src/components/toast.md

 ```

 :::tip
-Toaster backdrop `z-index` default value is `10`.
+`Toaster`'s backdrop `z-index` default value is `10`.
 If required, it can be modified inline in the component's tag:

 ```vue
 <Toaster :style="{'z-index': zIndex}"/>